Dr. W. Bruce Jackson

 The Eye Physicians and Surgeons of Ontario’s Lifetime Achievement Award is presented each year to a deserving ophthalmologist whose contributions to the profession have been outstanding, and of positive and lasting quality in the provision of healthcare services.

-Dr. W. Bruce Jackson was recognized for his distinguished career of service to the specialty of Ophthalmology.
+In 2017 Dr. W. Bruce Jackson was recognized for his distinguished career of service to the specialty of Ophthalmology.

 Dr. W. Bruce Jackson is an ophthalmologist specializing in cornea & external diseases and refractive surgery.
 He completed his undergraduate and medical degrees at the University of Western Ontario.
 This was followed by an ophthalmology residency at McGill University, Royal Victoria Hospital in Montreal, Quebec.
 He did a fellowship in Cornea and External Disease at the Francis I. Proctor Foundation, UCSF, funded by the Medical Research Council of Canada.
 He then joined the department of ophthalmology at McGill University, where he stayed for seventeen years.
 During his time there, he developed a Cornea & External Disease Fellowship Program and initiated the McGill Low Vision Clinic, which continues to run successfully.
 In 1986, he became Ophthalmologist-in-Chief at the Royal Victoria Hospital and in 1987, he was named Chairman of the Department of Ophthalmology, Program Director and Research Director at McGill.

 “Dr. Jackson’s contributions to the field of ophthalmology are tremendous and impossible to measure,” stated Dr. Setareh Ziai of Ottawa,” We could not think of a more deserving recipient of the Lifetime Achievement Award.”